 Brad Goodwin, coordinator of the exposure assessment, said the goal of the study is to learn more about how much PFAS residents have in their bodies and where it could have come from.

-“So we'll be able to look at the concentrations of PFS in people's blood here in Berkeley County and see how those compared to people that didn't get exposed through drinking water and understand how much additional exposure there may have been,” he said.
+“So we'll be able to look at the concentrations of PFAS in people's blood here in Berkeley County and see how those compared to people that didn't get exposed through drinking water and understand how much additional exposure there may have been,” he said.

 To be scientifically rigorous, the study needs 395 randomly selected participants from the Berkeley County area.
 Letters inviting people to participate were sent out this week.